carbon-design-system/design-system-website/src/content/components/accordion/style.md

 | Divider line   | $ui-04     |  #dfe3e6   |

 ## Typography
-All Accordion labels are set in title case, with the first letter of each word capitalized.
-Labels should not exceed three words.
+All Accordion labels are set in sentence case and should not exceed three words.
 Set body text appropriately based on content.
-All text should follow the typography font stack for sans-serif.

 | PROPERTY   | FONT-SIZE       | FONT-WEIGHT  |
 |------------|-----------------|--------------|